apc-gmhs/apc-website/README.md

-# GMHS Give Day Club
+# Advanced Programming Club Website

-> Website for the George Mason High School Club "Give Day"

-## Our mission is to help those in less fortunate conditions than ourselves.
+If you would like to view the website during developement, see instructions to download and use Jekyll here: https://jekyllrb.com/docs/installation/